rchain/architecture-docs/introduction/introduction.rst

 Since nodes are internally concurrent, and each need not run all namespaces (blockchains), the system will be *scalable*.

-Since the contract language and its VM are build from the formal specifications of provable mathmatics, and since the compiler pipeline and engineering approach is *correct by construction*, we expect the platform will be regarded as *trustworthy*.
+Since the contract language and its VM are build from the formal specifications of provable mathematics, and since the compiler pipeline and engineering approach is *correct by construction*, we expect the platform will be regarded as *trustworthy*.